What Does Skin Purging Look Like? Here's What You Need to Know

 Does Your Skin Get Worse Before It Gets Better?

 Yes.
 With skin purging, your skin gets worse before it gets better.
 However, it doesn’t happen in all cases.
-Besides, the absence of skin purging doesn’t mean the product isn’t working.
+Besides, the absence of purging doesn’t mean the product isn’t working.
 It all depends on your skin and the product you’re using.

 Is My Skin Purging or Irritated?